xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ### Geocode locations

-The `here geocode` command takes an address string and uses the HERE Geocoder to return a GeoJSON feature containing the coordinates.
+The `here geocode` command takes an address string and uses the XYZ Geocoder to return a GeoJSON feature containing the coordinates.
 This returns raw GeoJSON and does not save it to a space.